-General questions regarding the school may be directed to the Office Manager.
-If you are uncertain whom to contact about a particular issue, please contact the office, and we will direct you to the appropriate employee.
+General questions regarding the school may be directed to the Office Manager or school office.

-All inquiries regarding Athenaeum, the after-school program, should be directed to the Great Hearts Office of Co-Curricular Programs, which can be reached at GreatHeartsPrograms@GreatHeartsAZ.org or (602) 396-7574.
+All inquiries regarding Athenaeum, the after-school program, should be directed to the Great Hearts Office of Co-Curricular Programs, which can be reached at GreatHeartsAZ.org or (602) 396-7574.